 - 300+ employees

-The Union is home to many of K-State’s most active organizations, including the Student Governing Association, Multicultural Student Office, Office of Fraternity and Sorority Life and Union Program Council.
+The Union is home to many of K-State’s most active organizations, including the Student Governing Association, Multicultural Student Office, Center for Student Involvement and Union Program Council.
 These organizations and offices offer students ways to get involved in campus activities.

 In addition, the Union provides opportunities for leadership, student development and union governance through active participation in the Union Ambassadors, Union Governing Board and Union Corporation Board.
 These groups promote and tell the Union's story, establish building and financial policies and provide direction to the Union administration and staff.